Introduction

 Some shipping company records are held by the National Maritime Museum.
 The National Archives can be useful in locating records of shipping companies.

 Published histories exist for many companies and the National Maritime Museum has bibliographies for the most famous shipping lines.
-Book lists for a number of other companies can be compiled on request from the online Library catalogue and the Archive catalogue.
+Book lists for a number of other companies can be compiled on request from the online Library catalogue.

 Useful information on individual companies can also be found in books about particular trades, such as trans-Atlantic shipping, emigration, ferries and so on.
 Fleet lists for many companies have also been published in the journal Sea Breezes, which has a general index, available at the National Maritime Museum library.